podium-lib/podium-lib.github.io/src/docs/podlets/context.md

 });
 ```

-Please see the [@podium/podlet] module documentation for more detailed documentation.
+Please see the [@podium/podlet] module for more detailed documentation.

 ## Using the Context

 The whole purpose of the Context is to give a Podlet info about the context it is
 running in in a Layout.
-A Podlet should be written genericly so it can be included
+A Podlet should be written generically so it can be included
-in different Layouts without any custom altering for each Layout.
+in different Layouts without any customization for each Layout.

 Example: A Podlet should be able to handle that it is used in a Layout which is
 serving things on http://mysite.com/foo/ and a second Layout serving things on